-User Name: admin Password: root
+Username: admin Password: root

 For security reasons, we strongly recommend changing the default password.
-To do so, select Maintenance \rightarrow Password, and then follow the on-screen instructions to change the password.
+To do so, select Maintenance > Password, and then follow the on-screen instructions to change the password.

-NOTE After you click Submit to apply changes the web page will refresh (Updated) will appear on the page and a blinking reminder will be shown on the upper-right corner of the web page:
+NOTE After you click Submit to apply changes, you can see that the web page is refreshed, and the string "(Update)" and a blinking reminder will be shown on the upper-right corner of web page, as follow.

-To activate the changes click Restart and then Save and Restart after you change the settings.
-About 30 seconds are needed for the AWK-3131 to complete the reboot procedure.
+To make the changes effective, click Restart and then Save and Restart after you change the settings.
+About 30 seconds are needed for the AWK-6232 to complete its restart process.

-- Step 5: Select the AWK-3131 operation mode.
-By default, the AWK-3131's operation mode is set to AP.
-You can change to Client mode in Wireless Settings → Basic Wireless Settings.
-Detailed information about configuring the AWK-3131's operation can be found in Chapter 3. - Step 6: Test communications.
+Step 5: Select the operation mode for the AWK-6232.

+By default, the AWK-6232's operation mode is set to Wireless redundancy.
+You can change the setting in Wireless Settings > Operation mode if you would like to use the Wireless bridge or AP-Client mode instead.
+Detailed information about configuring the AWK-6232's operation can be found in Chapter 3.

+Step 6: Test communications.